-Return on Investment (ROI) – A performance measure used to evaluate the efficiency of an investment.
+Return on Investment (ROI) – A metric used to evaluate the efficiency of an investment.

-Run Line – In moneyline sports like baseball or hockey, you can take the equivalent of a spread — the run/puck line.
+Run Line – In moneyline sports like Baseball or Hockey, you can take the equivalent of a spread — the run or puck line.
 This alternative allows you to add runs for the underdog, or subtract them from the favorite.
 This means that a favorite has to win by at least two runs for you to win your bet, while an underdog could either lose by one run or win straight-up to win the bet.
 The benefit of this is that you can bet more lucrative lines on favorites, but because baseball and hockey are such low-scoring games, this can be a risky proposition.

 Runner – An individual who places a bet on behalf of another person.

-Steam Move – A sudden, drastic and uniform line movement across the entire sports betting marketplace.
+Steam Move – A sudden, drastic and uniform line movement across the entire sports betting market.

-Teaser – A special bet in which you are able to adjust the point spread or total for a game.
+Teaser – A non-traditional wager, which you're able to adjust the point spread or total for a game.
 The more you change the spread, the lower the payout becomes.